gleechi/gleechi.github.io/pages/unity/unity_component_vgbakingclient.md

 ### VG_BakingClient

-You will be able to request a [Object Baking](object_baking.html) by connecting to Gleechi's
+You will be able to request [object baking](object_baking.html) by connecting to Gleechi's
 <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.CABVG}}">CABVG</a>
- server through a GUI interface that is part of the SDK.
+ server through a GUI interface -- VG_BakingClient -- that is part of the SDK.
 You can find it in the VirtualGrasp menu:

 {% include image.html file="unity/unity_vg_baking_client.png" alt="VG Baking Client in Unity." caption="VG_BakingClient" %}